jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/2_Research_Objec.typ

 Given the multidisciplinary nature of the thesis, covering various fields, it is crucial to include a dedicated chapter (@chap_6) that collects the key insights.

 In conclusion, #glspl("swith") represent an innovative endeavor in aviation.
 For that, the primary objective of this dissertation is to contribute meaningful findings that advance the potential certification of a #gls("swith").
 All research objectives outlined in this section serve this overarching goal.
+Finally, a more in-depth view on aspects addressed through this thesis can be found in @chap_0_4 and their main findings in condensed form in @chap_6.